chetflowers/Cybersecurity-Learning-Plan/README.md

 - **Exam Prep SCS CO2 AWS Certified Security Specialty (Wyslabs):**
   Started the course and completed approximately 20%.
 Covered advanced cloud security concepts, threat modeling in AWS, and hands-on labs for incident response.

-## Retro Blog
+## Retro Blog Post: Case File Number 003 – The Stolen Signal
-- Completed the third installment of my retro blog, discussing the evolution of cybersecurity tools from legacy systems to modern cloud defenses.
+- Investigated deauthentication attacks and their impact on network reliability.
+- Analyzed the risks posed by rogue hardware in unauthorized network access.
+- Explored emerging trends in credential theft and methods to mitigate associated risks.

 ## Coding on Memo.org
 - Made significant progress in the front-end developer course, focusing on JavaScript fundamentals, DOM manipulation, and responsive design principles.